Compile-time checking of non-allocating functions

 | hd::tl -> f hd; iter f tl

-can be shown to be non-allocating, for example
+A caller of iter can be shown to be non-allocating, for example

-the check succeeds when sum
+the check succeeds when sum is compiled with -O3 and iter is inlined:

 let[@zero_alloc opt] sum l =

-let local_ c = ref 0 in
+let c @ local = ref 0 in

 iter (fun n -> c := add (no_overflow !c n) !c n) l;